 Officer MacEachern said that his department unfortunately could not issue a citation, since an officer had not seen the incident, but that he would go have a talk with the driver and that it might be possible to pull her license if she is incompetent.

-I can understand being termporarily out of one’s mind.
-One time I was injured but felt no pain, even ignored the grating of bone on bone, just had to get — home.
+I can understand being temporarily out of one’s mind.
+One time, I was injured but felt no pain, even ignored the grating of bone on bone, just had to get — home.
 Once a truck strayed into my lane and sideswiped my car.
-Only my quick swerve avoided a head-on crash.
-I was going to turn around and chase after the truck except that my wife calmed me down.
+Only my quick swerve avoided a full head-on crash.
+I was going to turn around and chase after the truck, except that my wife calmed me down.

 Maybe the driver was the daughter of the car’s owner, who was in turmoil…maybe she had children at home and hoped to spend her final minutes with them.

 Maybe she had someone on one of those planes — two flew from Boston — or in one of those buildings.